waltermity/llm-d-inference-scheduler/.github/ISSUE_TEMPLATE/new-release.md

    export REMOTE=origin
    ```

-3. If creating a release candidate, set the release candidate number.
+1. If creating a release candidate, set the release candidate number.

    ```shell
    export RC=1
    ```

-## Release Process

 1. If needed, clone the llm-d-inference-scheduler [repo].

    ```shell
    git clone -o ${REMOTE} git@github.com:llm-d/llm-d-inference-scheduler.git
    ```

+## Release Process

+### Create or Checkout branch

-2. If you already have the repo cloned, ensure it’s up-to-date and your local branch is clean.
+1. If you already have the repo cloned, ensure it’s up-to-date and your local branch is clean.

-3. Release Branch Handling:
+1. Release Branch Handling:
    - For a Release Candidate:
      Create a new release branch from the `main` branch.
 The branch should be named `release-${MAJOR}.${MINOR}`, for example, `release-0.1`: